-Situated in the southeastern corner of Manitoba the Rural Municipality of Piney is geographically the third largest Municipality in Manitoba, and boasts a population of 1726 persons according to the 2016 Census.
+Situated in the southeastern corner of Manitoba the Rural Municipality of Piney is geographically the third largest Municipality in Manitoba, and boasts a population of 1,843 persons according to the 2021 Census.
+This is a 6.8% increase from the 2016 Census.
 Within the RM of Piney boundaries there are numerous Provincial Parks and forests as well as a significant amount of undeveloped Crown Land.
 It is a diverse Municipality, with a number of different ecosystems, from Whitemouth Lake, to Wampum bog, to Watson P Davidson Wildlife Management Area.
-The population itself is geographically dispersed throughout the Municipality with larger concentrations scattered throughout the Municipality of Piney a population destination for tourists and local residents looking to experience the outdoors.
+The population itself is geographically dispersed throughout the Municipality with larger concentrations scattered throughout the Municipality in a number of urban areas.
+The Municipality's diverse natural surroundings make the Rural Municipality of Piney a population destination for tourists and local residents looking to experience the outdoors.
 Seasonal residences within the Municipality have increased in recent years as many Manitobans seeking a second residence or cottage have moved into the area.
-The Municipality is widely known for its quality berry picking, vast hunting land, and myriad of quad trails.
+The Municipality is widely known for its quality berry picking, vast hunting land, and myriad of quad and snowmobile trails.
 Residents and visitors appreciate the natural beauty of the area and the quiet tranquil atmosphere.
 The area's primary economic sectors are forestry, agriculture and wildlife.

-There are many benefits to augmenting the non-motorized trails and network in the RM of Piney.
+There are many benefits to augmenting the non-motorized trails and network in the Rural Municipality of Piney.
 Trails can be developed with a lens to showcase the unique history and heritage of the area.
 Trails can be utilized as an attraction and increase economic spin-offs.
 Trails may provide health benefits to residents and visitors and improve their quality of life, among many more.
-Albeit this document is not an impact study of non-motorized trails, it has been created with the understanding that the numerous benefits that trails provide, creates the rationale and efforts to develop a trail plan and strategy that will provide a clearer direction for the RM of Piney with how they proceed with their trail investments in the short, medium and long term.
+Albeit this document is not an impact study of non-motorized trails, it has been created with the understanding that the numerous benefits that trails provide, creates the rationale and efforts to develop a trail plan and strategy that will provide a clearer direction for the Rural Municipality of Piney with how they proceed with their trail investments in the short, medium and long term.